National Museum of Unity, Ibadan

-The Ibadan National Museum of Unity is an ethnographic museum in Ibadan, Nigeria.
+The Ibadan National Museum of Unity is an ethnographic museum in Aleshinloye Ibadan, Nigeria.
 The museum is dedicated to the culture of the different ethnic groups of Nigeria.

 History

-The idea of creating a national museum in Idaban was proposed in 1973.
+The idea of creating a national museum in Ibadan was proposed in 1973.
 The museum was created to store cultural artifacts from Nigeria.
 The museum was inaugurated in 2002 under the supervision of the National Commission for Museums and Monuments.
 In 2014, Monument Day was organized at the museum with a focus on the condition of monuments in Nigeria.
 In December 2017, the museum made a collaboration with OBAS for a cultural exhibition.
 In 2018, the museum opened a new exhibition center to promote tourism in Oyo State, this exhibition featured artifacts such as a Yoruba Shigidi figurine, Mumuye head mask, Ekoi Head Dress, Benin Rooster Bronze and Edo Metal Bells.